MichaelpHann/MS4_MPHPAD/README.md

 ### Existing features

 ###### User status-dependent Navbar/Ribbon
-Options that a user will see displayed in the navbar are dependant on the user’s status (signed up, signed out, signed in & Superuser status).
+Options that a user will see displayed in the navbar are dependant on the user’s status (signed up, signed out, signed in & superuser status).

 Users that are not signed in will see:
 - Portfolio